 If you purchase a POLARIS product from a private party, to be kept and used outside of the country in which the product was originally purchased, all warranty coverage will be denied.
-You must nonetheless register your product under your name and address with a local POLARIS dealer in your country to ensure that you receive safety information and notices regarding your product.
+However, we encourage you to register your product at a local authorized POLARIS dealer promptly to receive safety information and notice regarding your product.